Dataflow programming: Representation

-Incremental Updates
+Incremental updates

 Some recent dataflow libraries such as Differential/Timely Dataflow have used incremental computing for much more efficient data processing.

 History

-A pioneer dataflow language was BLODI (BLOck DIagram), developed by John Larry Kelly, Jr., Carol Lochbaum and Victor A. Vyssotsky for specifying sampled data systems.
+A pioneer dataflow language was BLOck DIagram (BLODI), published in 1961 by John Larry Kelly, Jr., Carol Lochbaum and Victor A. Vyssotsky for specifying sampled data systems.
 A BLODI specification of functional units (amplifiers, adders, delay lines, etc.) and their interconnections was compiled into a single loop that updated the entire system for one clock tick.

 In a 1966 Ph.D. thesis, The On-line Graphical Specification of Computer Procedures, Bert Sutherland created one of the first graphical dataflow programming frameworks in order to make parallel programming easier.
 Subsequent dataflow languages were often developed at the large supercomputer labs.
 POGOL, an otherwise conventional data-processing language developed at NSA, compiled large-scale applications composed of multiple file-to-file operations, e.g. merge, select, summarize, or transform, into efficient code that eliminated the creation of or writing to intermediate files to the greatest extent possible.
 SISAL, a popular dataflow language developed at Lawrence Livermore National Laboratory, looks like most statement-driven languages, but variables should be assigned once.
 This allows the compiler to easily identify the inputs and outputs.
 A number of offshoots of SISAL have been developed, including SAC, Single Assignment C, which tries to remain as close to the popular C programming language as possible.

-The United States Navy funded development of ACOS and SPGN (signal processing graph notation) starting in the early 1980s.
+The United States Navy funded development of signal processing graph notation (SPGN) and ACOS starting in the early 1980s.
 This is in use on a number of platforms in the field today.

 A more radical concept is Prograph, in which programs are constructed as graphs onscreen, and variables are replaced entirely with lines linking inputs to outputs.
-Incidentally, Prograph was originally written on the Macintosh, which remained single-processor until the introduction of the DayStar Genesis MP in 1996.
+Prograph was originally written on the Macintosh, which remained single-processor until the introduction of the DayStar Genesis MP in 1996.

 There are many hardware architectures oriented toward the efficient implementation of dataflow programming models.
 MIT's tagged token dataflow architecture was designed by Greg Papadopoulos.

 Data flow has been proposed as an abstraction for specifying the global behavior of distributed system components: in the live distributed objects programming model, distributed data flows are used to store and communicate state, and as such, they play the role analogous to variables, fields, and parameters in Java-like programming languages.